emre-guler/jarvis/README.md

 # Jarvis - Personal Voice Assistant

-> **Note**: This project is a personal voice assistant inspired by Jarvis from the Iron Man movies.
-It is designed to work on MacOS.
+> **Note**: This project was generated with the assistance of AI (Claude 3.5 Sonnet) to create a personal voice assistant inspired by Jarvis from the Iron Man movies.

 ## Features